 Conclusions & Final Thoughts:

 When a Stranger Calls Back is an enjoyable book end to one of the spookiest thrillers of the ’70s.
 I’m so glad that they stopped while they were ahead.
+Highly recommended to fans of thrillers!
 Color, 94 minutes, Rated R.